kubealex/event-driven-automation/assets/use-cases/insights.md

 The machine needs to be reachable from the EDA Controller.

+#### Use case in action

-On AAP Controller, it will use the following Job Template, **[EDA] Insights - Generate recommendation** that you need to run against your machine to generate the recommendation, and wait a few seconds before the event is triggered and handled.
+On AAP Controller, run **[EDA] Insights - Generate recommendation** job template on your RHEL machine to generate the recommendation, it will configure **PermitRootLogin**, and wait a few seconds before the event is triggered and handled.

 ### Malware detection and reporting